danielzgsilva/SLAM/README.md

 # SLAM
-Semantic localization and mapping (SLAM), monocular depth prediction and odometry techniques for combat vehicles and LWIR using deep CNNs.
+Self-supervised learning for long-wave infrared monocular depth estimation and vehicle ego-motion prediction.

 Sponsored by UCF's Center for Research in Computer Vision and UCF’s Optics and Photonics Lab (CREOL)

-This work builds upon and extends the methods described here:
+This work leverages and extends the methods described here:

 > **Digging into Self-Supervised Monocular Depth Prediction**
 >